virtualcodewarrior/syntax-highlight/README.md

 Major issue with this method is that all right angle brackets **must be HTML escaped**, eg all `<` must be replaced with `&lt;` This will ensure correct rendering.

-SyntaxHighlighter looks for `<pre />` tags which have a specially formatted `class` attribute.
+Syntax-Highlight looks for `<pre />` tags which have a specially formatted `class` attribute.
 The format of the attribute is the same as the CSS `style` attribute.
 The only required parameter is `brush`.

 Here’s an example: